 Trades & Technology Centre

 The UFV Automation and Robotics Technician diploma is designed to build on the knowledge you gained in the Electronics Technician Common Core program at UFV or elsewhere.
-When you graduate from UFV's Automation and Robotics program are skilled trained technicians with the skills and confidence to build, maintain, calibrate and integrate automation and control systems.
-You can apply your training in a wide variety of sectors, including agriculture, industrial manufacturing, and the oil and gas industry.
+When you graduate from UFV's Automation and Robotics Technician program, you will have the skills and confidence to build, maintain, calibrate and integrate automation and control systems.
+You can apply your training in a wide variety of sectors including agriculture, industrial manufacturing, and the oil and gas industry.

 Sample topics include:

-Note: In addition, students must pass the Applied Science Technologists and Technicians of British Columbia’s Professional Practice and Ethics Examination to complete the requirements for graduation.
+Note: Graduates of this program will be eligible to write the Applied Science Technologists and Technicians of British Columbia’s Professional Practice and Ethics Examination.
 For fees and schedule related to this examination, please view information on the ASTTBC website.